-In order for you to have that much deserving break, we at TicketsToDo present to you a hand-picked list of the best weekend getaways near Dubai.
+In order for you to have that much deserving break, we at TicketsToDo present to you a hand-picked list of the best weekend getaways.
 Before you proceed with planning your weekend trip please read through the guidelines and permissions put forward by the Government and always practice social distancing.

 Best time to visit: September to March